-With the historic overview of the legal framework of land management in the backdrop, the paper draws a clearer link between the economic and fiscal choices, the regulation (or lack thereof) of the banking sector and the role of land in post-war Lebanon.
+With the historic overview of the legal framework of land management in the backdrop, this paper draws a clearer link between the economic and fiscal choices, the regulation (or lack thereof) of the banking sector and the role of land in post-war Lebanon.
 It also presents a summary of the post-war rentier economic model in Lebanon to better understand the impacts on today's built environment.

-With an outdated and warped legal framework and the economic model adopted after the civil war (1975-1990), Lebanon saw increased financialisation of property.
-The war increased the fragmentation of state institutions and many controversies remained in terms of delineation of public domains and commons, as privatisation is strengthened.
-The unaccomplished surveying and mapping of lands in cadastral registries amplifies the challenges.
+With an outdated and warped legal framework and the economic model adopted after the civil war from 1975-1990, Lebanon saw increased financialization of property.
+The war led to the fragmentation of state institutions and many controversies remained in terms of delineation of public domains and commons, as privatization was strengthened.
+The unaccomplished surveying and mapping of lands in cadastral registries amplified the challenges.

 The centrality of land and particularly real estate in the Lebanese economy is neither a conspiracy nor a coincidence.
-Beirut was envisioned to become the region's financial capital after the war, and the attraction of foreign capital was necessary.
+Beirut was envisioned to become the region's financial capital after the war, but foreign capital was necessary.
 Ex-pat remittances and transnational investments mainly from the Gulf kept the economy going.
 The price of land rose by 300 per cent between 2003 and 2010.
-Agricultural and industrial activities would not generate enough returns to cover skyrocketing land prices.
-Increased imports and decreased exports led to a deficit in the country's balance of payments.
-However, this deficit was recurrently financed mainly by ex-pat remittances up until 2019.
-To keep foreign capital flowing, an unproductive economy was sustained, one that led to youth migration and foreign remittances to feed the system.
-Most remittances were "invested" again in real estate or deposited in banks which strengthened the rentier model, thus increasing consumption and weakening production.
+Agricultural and industrial activities could not generate enough returns to cover skyrocketing land prices.
+Increased imports (due to heightened consumption) and decreased exports (due to low production) led to a deficit in the country's balance of payments.
+This deficit was recurrently financed mainly by ex-pat remittances up until 2019.
+To keep foreign capital flowing, an economy that led to youth migration and foreign remittances to feed the system was sustained.
+Most remittances were "invested" in real estate or deposited in banks which strengthened the rentier model, increased consumption and weakened production.

-With the privatisation and financialisation of landed properties, planning became short of a tool to shape a better built environment in Lebanon.
-The freedom of use of private properties is lightly regulated, returns very little to and even consumes the surrounding public realm.
-For instance, with increased expropriation prices and prevalence of private interests (particularly of real estate developers and bankers) over decision-making processes, the state became incapable of successfully devising public projects, protecting natural areas or preserving heritage.
-The delineation of private property became sharper, while the remaining patterns of ownership (e.g., commons, public domains of sidewalks and streets, maritime domains) were being blurred and privatised, de jure and/or de facto.
+With privatization and financialization of landed properties, planning became a tool to shape a better built environment in Lebanon.
+The freedom to use private properties was lightly regulated, returned very little to and even consumed the surrounding public realm.
+For instance, with increased expropriation prices and prevalence of private interests (particularly of real estate developers and bankers) over decisionmaking processes, the state became incapable of successfully devising public projects, protect natural areas or preserve heritage.
+The delineation of private property became sharper, while the remaining patterns of ownership (e.g. commons, religious domains, public domains of sidewalks and streets, maritime domains) were unclear and thus privatized, de jure and/or de facto.
 Across the decades, land has become an absorbent of capital and generator of surplus.
-Therefore, unlike common belief of an absent state, the governance system is rather that of a present, yet hybrid state superseded by private interests of the ruling elite.
+Therefore, unlike common belief of an absent state, the present governance system is that of a hybrid state superseded by private interests of the ruling elite.